avsaase/walksnail-osd-tool/README.md

 # Walksnail OSD Overlay Tool
-Blazingly fast 🚀 tool for overlaying the Walksnail Avatar Goggle and VRX OSD recording on top of the video recording.
+Cross-platform tool for overlaying the Walksnail Avatar Goggle and VRX OSD recording on top of the video recording.

 ## Features
 - [x] Immediately start rendering the video.
 No intermediate PNG files!